I'm boiling hot and avoiding my hair dryer - but this tool gives me beachy waves in less than 5 minutes

 (Image credit: Future / Fiona McKim)

-Stylists often advise learning how to curl hair with straighteners to replicate this texture, and I bow down to anyone who's got that knack - but I'd also say, why bother?
-I've been using the Wave all week, and it does that same undone beachy thing in five minutes flat with none of the twisting-turning-potential-finger-burning.
+Stylists often advise learning how to curl hair with straighteners to create a beachy, bendy texture, and I bow down to anyone who's got that knack - but I'd also say, why bother?

 (Image credit: Future / Fiona McKim)

-Admittedly, one thing that's not better about this vs a curling wand is that it's massive.
-It has to be massive because it needs three barrels, and those three barrels all need to be big enough not to create zig-zag crimps.
+Admittedly, something that's not better about this, vs a curling wand, is that it's massive.
+It has to be massive because it needs three barrels, and those three barrels all need to be big enough to create waves, not tight zig-zag crimps as many waving tools do.

-It's not as heavy as other triple-barreled wavers I've tried, but I probably wouldn't take it on holiday - unless you travel in such style that you swerve mean airline baggage restrictions, you lucky duck.
+It's not as heavy as other triple-barreled devices I've tried, but I probably wouldn't take it away with me on holiday - unless you travel in such style that you swerve mean airline baggage restrictions, you lucky duck.

-It is absolutely one to have in your house, though.
-Plugged in by the mirror, ready to go for efficient hair styling that makes you feel like the insouciant French woman (or iconic Croydon supermodel) you always wished you could be.
-Sounds good?
-Great!
-Let's chat next Sunday.
+It is absolutely a great one to have in your house, though.
+Plugged in by the mirror, ready to go for efficient heatwave-proof hair styling that makes you feel like the insouciant French woman (or iconic Croydon supermodel) you always wished you could be.

 Fiona McKim